 Teheo Kodashev steals things.

-Things present themselves to Teheo: cars, luggage, jewelry, things most often owned by the wealthy, and they go missing.
-Somehow, throughout the years, he’s avoided detection.
+Things present themselves: cars, luggage, jewelry, things most often owned by the wealthy — and they vanish.
+Somehow, throughout the years, Teheo has avoided detection.
 The means, he would tell you, are by the special place in which he hides the evidence.
 A place only he may navigate — a gap between here and there, a strange rift in this world that he discovered as a child while playing hide-and-seek.
 He alone knows of its existence.
-Teheo gains access through a wavering seam of ribboned silver located between 2100 West Duluth and the glacial erratic, a boulder the size of a house left by the retreat of the last ice age, in Ronquois, Illinois (silent ‘s’ on both).
+Teheo would tell you that he gains access through a wavering seam of ribboned silver located between 2100 West Duluth and the glacial erratic, a boulder the size of a house left by the retreat of the last ice age, in Ronquois, Illinois (silent ‘s’ on both).

 Teheo steals things.
-Yet, he had never stolen a person.
+He had never stolen a person.
 Not until, that is, that blurry night.

-However, Teheo’s post-abduction celebratory path led directly into an oncoming Ronquois city bus, leaving him languishing in a state institution, coma-bound, for the next twenty-three years.
+However, Teheo’s post-abduction celebratory path led directly into an oncoming Ronquois city bus; the driver didn’t even slow.
+The accident left him languishing in a state institution, coma-bound, for the next twenty-three years.
 Again, fortunately for Ms. Smith, at the time of Teheo’s accident there were no mandates regarding termination of comatose patients at state hospitals.
-So it was that, after twenty-three years and four months, Teheo arose from his zombie-like state, croaked his anguish at the newly returned memory of his last conscious act, and vowed to return to 2100 West Duluth to witness what remained of Ms. Smith; a woman who’d tormented his dreams for decades.
+So it was that, after twenty-three years, Teheo arose from his zombie-like state, croaked his anguish at the newly returned memory of his last conscious act, and vowed to return to 2100 West Duluth to witness what remained of Ms. Smith; a woman who’d tormented his dreams for decades.

-He cocked his head, squinted his eyes and slipped his bent fingers into the crack beyond.
+He cocked his head, squinted his eyes and slipped his bent fingers into the crack between.
 His body followed.

-On this side all was grey, a faint charcoal line showed as the horizon, a shade lighter above, darker below.
+On this no-time side, all was grey.
+A faint charcoal line showed as the horizon, a shade lighter above, darker below.

-Upon inspection, all the cars had been ransacked; their trunks opened, random contents tossed about.
-From one it looked like groceries had been pulled, dated brand-wrappers crinkled like new underfoot.
+Upon close inspection, he discovered that all the cars had been ransacked; their trunks opened, random contents tossed about.
+From one it looked like groceries had been pulled, brand-wrappers crinkled like new underfoot.
 “This is the Mercedes I took from that maid be shoppin’ for that city man.”

 Upon his third loop around the remnants of his crimes, he noticed the faint smell of diesel smoke.
 He stopped and focused out into the empty.
 “She drive that diesel Volvo out that way.”
 A dingy cloud seemed to linger in the air.